Man who lost 250 lbs will run second marathon in one week

 Cook ran his first marathon at Walt Disney World a week ago and is still training to run the Chevron Houston Marathon this weekend.
 “So now I'm running back to back marathons.
 A little over a year ago I was close to 500 pounds”.
 He has shed more than 250 pounds since September 2015.

 “For the last five months I've been plant based.
 That means I'm just eating lentils, rice.
-I'm eating yams, sweet potatoes”.
+I'm eating yams, sweet potatoes," Cook said.

-At his heaviest Cook was 489 pounds.
+At his heaviest, Cook was 489 pounds.
 “I had to have someone help me off the couch.
 I can remember going to a restaurant.
-I broke a chair” and he says his thoughts were often of dying an early death when he experienced chest pain or aches that came along with his heavy frame.
+I broke a chair.”
+He says his thoughts were often of dying an early death when he experienced chest pain or aches that came along with his heavy frame.